enthalpy-yan/OPChooser/README.md

 #OPChooser

 ## About

-This is a final project for FE545: Design Patterns and Derivatives Pricing.
+OPChooser is a tool to help you make options trading decision.
+That is, it analyzes all of options retrieved by the given ticker symbol and then give you a set of options which has the max payoff.
+OPChooser is also a final project for FE545 Design Patterns and Derivatives Pricing, Stevens Institute of Technology.

 ## Build and Run
 Under the root directory